YoussBGD/ssm-dta/README.md

 - Kd values: Dissociation constant, should be in nM and transformed using $-\log_{10}(\frac{Kd}{10^9})$.
 - KIBA scores: An aggregation of IC50, Ki, and Kd measurements.
 KIBA scores should remain as they are and do not require any transformation.

-If you have sdf files or a CSV file with CIDs, protein sequences and affinity values, use the **formatfiles.py** code which will guide you and transform your data automatically into the correct format. <br><br><br><br>
+If you have sdf files or a CSV file with CIDs, protein sequences and affinity values, use the **formatfiles.py** code which will guide you and transform your data automatically into the correct format with the command below.

+    python formatfiles.py

+<br><br><br><br>

 ## C- How to Use the Interface